-The Motorola C139 features a global system for mobile communications wireless interface and general packet radio service (GPRS) transport technology.
+The Motorola C140 features a global system for mobile communications wireless interface.
 It also features a simplified icon and graphical user interface (UI) for easier operation in addition to short message service text messaging (SMS), speed dialing, quick dialing, an alarm, a calculator, games, and an address book.